imagesbyjohnyoung/Geo-Python-2024-Exercise-1/README.md

 Based on the factors above, my happiness rating is 8.5 out of 10, or 85.0 %!
 ```

-Note that your code should replace “Dave” with the contents of your `first_name` variable, “9” with your value stored in the variable `ice_cream_rating`, etc. For your equivalent text with the full name (e.g., "Dave Whipp"), you can either use the values from the variables `first_name` and `last_name`, or the value in variable `my_name`.
+Note that your code should replace "Dave" with the contents of your `first_name` variable, "9" with your value stored in the variable `ice_cream_rating`, etc. For your equivalent text with the full name (e.g., "Dave Whipp"), you can either use the values from the variables `first_name` and `last_name`, or the value in variable `my_name`.

 ## Finishing the exercise

-To complete this exercise, download your notebook to your computer and upload it to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.
+To complete this exercise

+1. Download your notebook to your computer, and
+2. Upload it to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.